kfiducia/DEFCON_SPKR_OPS/windows.md

             - Make sure both your __Base Canvas__ and __Output Resolution__ are set to `1920x1080`
         3. Click __OK__ to exit and save the changes

-2. Download the template and images for the main track: __LINK HERE__
+2. Download the template and images for the main track: __LINK TO TEMPLATES HERE__
 3. Create a folder to house the template images.
 This can be anywhere you like, so long as you know the full path to it.
 4. Open your text-editor of choice.
 Anything that does find and replace and understands UNIX line endings will do.
 When in doubt, Notepad++ is always a reasonable option.
 5. Using the Find/Replace feature of your text editor, find `%PATH_VALUE%` and replace with your desired path e.g `c:\users\jack\Documents\DEFCON-SAFEMODE` - this should fix all your file paths and ready you for importing the scenes.